DOWNTOWN 500 MAGAZINE PRESENTS

 THE SUBSEQUENT NOTORIETY CONTRIBUTED TO A STRING OF SUCCESSFUL EXHIBITIONS OF PAINTINGS IN SOHO AND INTERNATIONALLY.
 HIS UNIQUE AND INNOVATIVE USE OF MATERIALS SUCH AS MIRROR, GOLD-LEAF AND GLASS MOSAIC AFFIRMED HIM AS A FOUNDING FORCE OF KITSCH ART AND A LEADING MEMBER OF NEW YORK NEO-EXPRESSIONISM.

-YOUTUBE’S KALM REPORT EXEMPLIFIES MUNK’S BLURRING OF CRITICISM, HISTORIC DOCUMENTATION, JOURNALISM, AND PERFORMANCE ART AND BEGAN A NEW MODE OF ART REPORTAGE ON THE INTERNET.
+YOUTUBE’S KALM REPORT EXEMPLIFIES MUNK’S BLURRING OF CRITICISM, Historical DOCUMENTATION, JOURNALISM, AND PERFORMANCE ART AND BEGAN A NEW MODE OF ART REPORTAGE ON THE INTERNET.

 DOWNTOWN 500 ZINE WELCOMES LOREN JAMES MUNK IN OUR CREW.
 HE HAS MANY LEGENDS TO TELL, HERE YOU ARE WE HAVE SPOKEN TO HIM.